 Graduate programs in health administration generally take between two and three years to complete, and may include some type of internship or other supervised work experience.
 Advancement to the higher levels of medical and health services management can be difficult without a graduate degree.
 Licensing requirements for some types of medical and health services managers vary by state.
 For the most part, this type of certification is only required for those interested in working as administrators of nursing care or assisted-living facilities.

-Employment Figures, Projections, Outlook, and Earnings
+Employment Figures, Jobs Outlook, and Salary Information

 The data compiled by the U.S. Bureau of Labor Statistics (BLS) indicates that there were about 271,710 professionals employed as medical and health services managers in 2009.
 The number of job opportunities in this field is expected to grow more quickly than the national average for all occupations over the next few years due to the growth of the industry and the intensifying of regulatory standards.